spreadsheetimporter/ui5-cc-spreadsheetimporter/README.md

 > :warning: **This control is still in beta**: Core functionality is given, but bugs may still occur and APIs may change!

-A UI5 Module to integrate a Excel Upload for Fiori Element Apps.
+A UI5 Component to integrate Excel Upload for Fiori Element and other UI5 Apps.
 This control simply enables the mass upload of data, independent of the backend, OData version and Fiori scenario.
-This is made possible by reading the Excel file and using the standard APIs.
+This is made possible by extracting the data of the Excel file and using the standard APIs.
 The control will submit not the file, but just the data from the Excel File.
 The integration of the control is designed to be as simple as possible and, in the best case, requires no configuration.